 1. What was it like to go for twenty-four hours without food?
-How did you feel?
+How did you fe el?
 2. What impact did it have on your energy level?
-2. What impact did it have on how you related to others?
 3. What impact did it have on how you related to others?
-4. How do you think this relates to our need to "eat" God's Word daily?
+I. How do you think this relates to our need to "eat" God's Word daily?